jamestansongen/30DayMapChallenge-2024/README.md

 ### Day 22: Two Colours

-I orginally planned to use red and blue to represent Iceland as the 'Land of Fire and Ice'.
+I originally planned to use red and blue to represent Iceland as the 'Land of Fire and Ice'.
 However, I forgot the white background would be considered a third colour and hence changed the colour scheme to be black and white.
 The resulting map has a retro aesthetic, with dashed lines representing boundaries, triangles marking volcanoes, and polygons styled with filled patterns to depict glaciers.

 ![Iceland](Day%2022/Day%2022_edited.png)